Florida

 Public Safety

-• Allocates an additional $276.6 million to improve correctional officer retention, increase inmate programming, make facilities safer, and enhance inmate mental health services.
+• Provides additional funding to the Department of Corrections to improve officer retention, increase inmate programming, enhance inmate mental health services, and make technology upgrades.